Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

 As much as I love to have my kitchen sparkling clean after dinner, some nights it just doesn’t happen.

-There are also times during dinner I would like to rush off to something else but my teenager is in the middle of detailed conversation and I make myself available to hear her heart’s concern.
+There are also times during dinner I would like to rush off to something else but my teenager is in the middle of a detailed conversation and I make myself available to hear her heart’s concern.

 It all just depends on what’s needed at the time.

 It’s important to remember that home management, organization, and planning are to help free up time so as a family you can play games, watch a movie, go for a walk or just sit around and have meaningful conversations with each other.

 During those times, nothing else takes precedence.
 And you give yourself permission to fully be in that moment and enjoy it.

 A key part of home management is for building quality relationships with those we live with.